nubbel/SkinKit/README.md

 --------------

 This is actually the fun part!
-A skin could be created basically three ways:
+A skin could be created in three ways:

 1. Create a class that implements the `SKSkinDataSource` protocol.
 2. Create a bundle and provide your customizations in the bundle's Info.plist file.